pablotr87/concessionaire/README.md

 # Concessionaire

 This is a demo web application built with these technologies:
-- Spring (Bean, Context, MVC, Test) v4.3.4
+- Spring Framework v4.3+
-- Spring Data MongoDB v1.9.5
+- Spring Data MongoDB v1.10
-- Spring Security v4.2.0
+- Spring Security v4.2+
 - Bootstrap v3.3.7
 - jQuery v3.1.1